 The editor’s choice for the best backpacking tent under 100 is easily the ALPS Mountaineering Meramac 2.
 It is large enough to shield a couple of adult campers from the weather conditions.
 The poles, stakes, canvas, and rainfly don’t weigh much overall and are also very durable.

-Nonetheless, review the products above again to find the best backpacking tent under 100 for you.
+Nonetheless, review the products above again to find the top quality - backpacking tent for you.
 Cheers!

 What other camping gears would you like me to talk about next?

 Let me know in the Comments section.